 Produced in association with New Scientist Jobs

-The survey, published this week, looks at the work scientists do and how they feel about it.
-It also gives insights into all-important salary numbers and how to get the most out of the job market.
+The survey, published this week, looks at the STEM workforce in the UK, US, and Europe and explores how individuals feel about salaries, the impact of COVID-19, employee engagement, and discrimination and harassment in the sector.
+It also gives insights into all-important salary figures and how organisations can get the most out of the job market.

-We know our success comes from talent and connections, that’s why we put people first.
-We focus on building lasting relationships with clients and candidates to help them reach their potential.
-We believe in thinking bigger to go further.
+With its talent-first recruitment network, SRG focuses on building lasting relationships with clients and candidates to help them reach their potential.
+SRG believes in thinking bigger to go further.

-We are part of Impellam group, 2nd largest staffing company in the UK and 6th largest Managed Service provider worldwide.
-Our vision is to become the world’s most trusted staffing company.
+SRG is part of Impellam Group, the second-largest staffing company in the UK and sixth-largest managed service provider worldwide.
+Its vision is to become the world’s most trusted staffing company.

 Media contact: firstname.lastname@example.org